Novak Djokovic denied entry to Australia, requests injunction | DW | 06.01.2022

 News agency Reuters said the tennis player would seek a federal injunction against the decision.
 An Australian court later said an injunction hearing would take place in the afternoon local time.

-Earlier, Djokovic's father, Srdjan Djokovic, told the B92 internet portal: "Novak is currently in a room which no one can enter.
-In front of the room are two policemen."

-Prime Minister Scott Morrison told a press briefing Thursday that Djokovic failed to provide sufficient proof at the airport to receive a medical exemption to enter Australia.
+Prime Minister Scott Morrison told a press briefing Thursday that Djokovic failed to provide sufficient proof at the airport that would have allowed him to receive a medical exemption to enter Australia without being vaccinated against COVID-19.

 Morrison added that Djokovic was not being "singled out."